Multiple layers from head to toes and no exposed skin is the way to go when skiing in the deep cold.

-Sometimes, with the way the weather dorks on the news blather about “Dangerous Cold” “Wind Chill Factor Advisories,” you’d think they were predicting floods, fires, earthquakes, tornadoes and, quite possibly, the end of civilization as we know it.
+Sometimes, with the way the weather dorks on the news blather about “Dangerous Cold” “Wind Chill Factor Advisories,” and, my personal favorite “Polar Vortex,” you’d think they were predicting floods, fires, earthquakes, tornadoes and, quite possibly, the end of civilization as we know it.

 Before you head out make sure your boots, gloves and clothing are perfectly dry — especially your boots.

-The best I’ve used is the portable “Snap Dry” from Hotronic, which goes with me on every ski trip, and the larger stay-at-home units from Dry Guy which will dry both boots and gloves at once.
+such as the ones from Dry Guy which will dry both boots and gloves at once.

 One note of caution though.
-If you have heat-molded custom insoles in your boots, the heat from some boot dryers (not the two mentioned) can damage them.
-I discovered this the hard way, take my word for it.
+If you have heat-molded custom insoles in your boots, the heat from some boot dryers can damage them.
+Take our word for it.

 Before you ski or ride, eat a hearty breakfast.
 That’s the fuel to keep you warm until snack time.
 Remember, calories measure heat output.
 This is the perfect time for bacon, eggs and hashbrowns, or peanut butter spread thick on whole wheat bread.
 High fat content is good.
-Avoid sweets, which provide only short-term fuel . . .
+Avoid sweets and refined carbs, which provide only short-term fuel . . .you want to stay warm until lunchtime.

 Everyone has heard about dressing in layers—but it helps if you have the right layers: Always start with an ultrathin layer of lightweight wicking underwear—wool or polyester–tops and bottoms next to your skin.
 That way, even if you sweat (in a warm ski lodge, for example ), you’ve always got a warm, dry layer in that critical fraction of an inch next to your skin.